- Organized by

 Tony Pantev, Ph.D.University of Pennsylvania

-The third annual meeting of the Simons Collaboration on Homological Mirror Symmetry will focus on new developments bridging symplectic topology, Hodge theory, non-commutative geometry, non-Archimedean analysis and arithmetic quantum invariants.
-Talks will highlight major progress in constructing and understanding Fukaya categories, establishing the associativity of quantum products and proving Homological and Hodge theoretic Mirror Symmetry in a variety of geometric setups.
+The third annual meeting of the Simons Collaboration on Homological Mirror Symmetry focused on new developments bridging symplectic topology, Hodge theory, non-commutative geometry, non-Archimedean analysis and arithmetic quantum invariants.
+Talks highlighted major progress in constructing and understanding Fukaya categories, establishing the associativity of quantum products and proving Homological and Hodge theoretic Mirror Symmetry in a variety of geometric setups.

-The annual meeting will showcase exciting novel axiomatic and symplectic field theory approaches to wrapped Fukaya categories, the construction of non-Archimedean mirrors in neighborhoods of immersed lagrangians and Landau-Ginzburg theories and the family Floer and non-commutative gluing in the proof of Strominger-Yau-Zaslow mirror symmetry.
-Talks will also survey new results on categorical Kaehler and arithmetic structures and in non-commutative Hodge theory.
+The annual meeting showcased exciting novel axiomatic and symplectic field theory approaches to wrapped Fukaya categories, the construction of non-Archimedean mirrors in neighborhoods of immersed lagrangians and Landau-Ginzburg theories and the family Floer and non-commutative gluing in the proof of Strominger-Yau-Zaslow mirror symmetry.
+Talks also surveyed new results on categorical Kaehler and arithmetic structures and in non-commutative Hodge theory.
 The applications will feature connections with deformed Hermitian-Yang-Mills theory and proofs of classical and categorified mirror conjectures in geometric representation theory, hyper-Kaehler geometry, and higher dimensional quantum field theory.
-Discussions will emphasize emerging open problems and future research directions.
+Discussions emphasized emerging open problems and future research directions.